dev-warner/fadin/README.md

     transition: 0.3s opacity;
 }
 ```
-#Todo list
+# Todo list
- - add more documation comments / clear up
+ - add more documentaion comments / clear up
- - add options to fade in my direction
+ - add options to fade in any direction
  - make more performant/smooth
  - let options be functions and values